We have not inherited the earth from our parents, but borrowed it from our children.

 Born in Milnerton, Amanda has since travelled around Southern Africa living in Lesotho and Zimbabwe for varying lengths of time.
 Her travels opened her eyes to the diversity of the human race and the cultural disparity of mankind, making us each unique human beings.

 When the unit became available to open Hangar 18, the opportunity arose to help more people than Amanda had ever dreamed of.
 Today, Hangar 18, a Craft and Coffee Shop in Milnerton, supports a social upliftment programme that provides outcomes based work in a safe and comfortable environment for 30 plus ladies living in Slovo.

 Research and Development

-Hangar 18 also adopts eco-friendly policies wherever we can, and our packaging is paper including our straws.
-We also separate our waste and are a drop off point for Ecobricks on the West Coast.
+Hangar 18 also adopts eco-friendly policies wherever it can, and all packaging is paper including their straws.
+The Hangar also separates waste and is a drop off point for Ecobricks on the West Coast.